uug-ai/facial-access-control/README.md

-# Facial Access Controle a.k.a uuft.ai
+# Facial Access Control a.k.a uuft.ai

 This project is a facial access control system that allows you to setup a facial biometric permission application to provide access to various applications, IO devices or other types of access control.
 The application is called `uuft` which is Ghent dialect for `head` and relates to the face recognition.